frec3044/git-quarto-intro/lesson.md

 ## Background Reading

 Jennifer Bryan has created an excellent users guide for working with Git and GitHub within Rstudio.
 It can be found [here](https://happygitwithr.com/index.html)

+Introduction to Quarto Documents in the [R for Data Science book](https://r4ds.hadley.nz/quarto#introduction)